-14-Day Honeymoon Itinerary for Niue
+14-Day Honeymoon and Couples Getaway Itinerary for Niue

 How to Get Around Niue in 14 Days

-Day 1 – Your Honeymoon Begins
+Day 1 – Arrival in Niue

 You’ve landed in paradise – not a bad place to start the rest of your lives together.
-Before your honeymoon can really kick into gear, you’ll need to go through the Hanan Airport arrival process, as explained in Everything You Need to Know About Arriving in Niue.
+Before your honeymoon/romantic getaway can really kick into gear, you’ll need to go through the Hanan Airport arrival process, as explained in Everything You Need to Know About Arriving in Niue.
 Then, pick up your rental car by visiting the kiosk of your chosen rental company and hit the road to your dreamy honeymoon abode.

-Honeymoon Accommodation in Niue
+Couples Accommodations in Niue

 - Scenic Matavai Resort